-by the Mayor of Olney Springs, Joy Palomino
+by the former Mayor of Olney Springs, Joy Palomino

 Olney Springs is located on Highway 96 and has a population of 350.
 As the railroad came through the cattle ranch of Mr. Cronk a settlement sprung up and soon grew into a town.
 Mr. Cronk mapped out a section of the land and recorded it as Town of Olney Springs.
 In 1912 the town became incorporated and the first council was formed and adopting ordinances.